jlian/jlian.co/content/post/matlab-animation.md

 end
 {{< /highlight >}}

 Here, `particlePosition` contains up to five trajectories.
 Note the use of `num2cell` in setting `YData` is required for the animation to work properly because of the way graphics data are structured in MATLAB.

 **Note:** The`YData` you are setting must be a **column cell vector**.
 So if your data is structured such that each row represents a frame in the animation, you must transpose your data in `set()`.
-{: .notice}

-### Another quick wxample
+### Another quick example

 You can download the other script to see how this can be implemented.
 It looks like this: